Access to government buildings

 • Does the proportion of people with disability who have difficulty accessing government buildings vary for First Nations people and non-Indigenous Australians?

 The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, by Indigenous status.
-In 2018, 7.3% of First Nations people with disability had difficulty accessing government buildings, as did 8.1% of non-Indigenous people.
+In 2022, 5.3% of non-Indigenous people had difficulty accessing government buildings.
+Data for First Nations people could not be published due to small sample numbers and to protect confidentiality.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview